sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Best solution
-Create a kustomization.yaml in each suub-directories and a root kustomization.yaml.:
+Create a kustomization.yaml in each sub-directories and a root kustomization.yaml.:
 Reference the sub-directory kustomization.yaml in in the root

 Example: